-As a local contractor of the Montana Tobacco Use Prevention Program (MTUPP), at RiverStone Health, our mission is to address the public health crisis that is caused by the use of all forms of commercial tobacco products.
-Our goal is to reduce disease, disability, and death related to tobacco use by:
+As a local contractor of the Montana Tobacco Use Prevention Program (MTUPP), our goal is to reduce disease, disability, and death related to tobacco use by:

-Many of our efforts target keeping youth tobacco free.
 We work with area middle school age youth through reACT!
-Against Corporate Tobacco. reACT clubs meet to engage other youth and plan projects that educate the community about the harmful effects of tobacco.
+Against Corporate Tobacco to engage other youth and plan projects that educate the community about the harmful effects of tobacco.

-- Call 247.3200 to invite one of our Tobacco Prevention Specialists to talk to your youth group, PTA, sports team or other youth oriented organization about the dangers of e-cigarette use among teens.
+Our Tobacco Education Specialists are available to talk to your youth group, PTA, sports team or other youth-oriented organization about the dangers of e-cigarette use among teens.

 More information or to register student for INDEPTH: 406.247.3305

 In Yellowstone County, the Montana Clean Indoor Air Act (CIAA) has been strengthened by the RiverStone Board of Health through local Rule #7 to prohibit the use of electronic nicotine delivery systems (ENDS) in public places and workplaces.
 Smoking and the use of ENDS are also prohibited within 20 feet of doors, windows, or ventilation systems of public buildings.

 Anyone who witnesses a violation of the CIAA or Rule #7 is encouraged to file a formal complaint.